kyclark/pfb2025/problemsets/biopython_problemset.md

 ```
 conda install -c bioconda blast
 ```

+OR (just so you  know) -- Don't do both -- you can download and unpackage the [ncbi-blast-2.17.0+-x64-macosx.tar.gz](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.17.0+-x64-macosx.tar.gz) all the NCBI-BLAST tools like, blastp.

 2. Now, you will have the blast executables available. (blastn, blastx, tblastn, tblastx, blastp, makeblastdb, blastdbcmd), try a new terminal if they do not work